mrbooshehri/my_devops-journey/docker/README.md

 1. ```--start-period```=DURATION (default: 0s)
 1. ```--retries```=N (default: 3)

-## Dockerfile besr practice
+## Dockerfile best practice

 * Incremental (build time)
 * Image size
-* Maintaiability
+* Maintainability
 * Security
-* Consistancy/Repeatability
+* Consistency/Repeatability
 * Areas of improvement
-* Order from least to most frequently changing contect, in case of using docker cashed stages.
+* Order from least to most frequently changing connect, in case of using docker cashed stages.
 * Only copy what needed.
 Avoid ```copy .``` if possible.
 * prevent to using outdated package cache
 * Remove unnecessary dependencies
-* Remve package manager cache
+* Remove package manager cache
 * Use official images when possible
 * The ```latest``` tag is a rolling tag.
-Be specific, to prevent unxpected changes in your base image.
+Be specific, to prevent unexpected changes in your base image.
 * looking for minimal flavors of your image

 ## Port expose vs port publish